`

 Why it matters: Time belts ensure that the motor valves and piston wash work.
 If the timing belt breaks, it can cause extreme engine loss.

 What to do: Whether timing belts are often inspected.
-If your car has a timing belt that want to replace, you must comply with the manufacturer's signals to stay away from expensive engine maintenance.
+If your car has a timing belt that needs to be replaced, you must comply with the manufacturer's signals to avoid expensive engine maintenance.

 Frequency: Every 30,000-60,000 miles.